SylphAI-Inc/AdalFlow/lightrag/README.md

 ![LightRAG Logo](../docs/source/_static/images/LightRAG-logo-doc.jpeg)

-⚡ The PyTorch Library for Large language Model (LLM) Applications ⚡
+## ⚡⚡⚡ The PyTorch Library for Large language Model (LLM) Applications ⚡⚡⚡

-We help developers with both building and optimizing `Retriever`-`Agent`-`Generator` (RAG) pipelines.
+*LightRAG* helps developers with both building and optimizing *Retriever-Agent-Generator (RAG)* pipelines.
 It is *light*, *modular*, and *robust*.